Global employment companies: Their role in international talent mobility

 April 13, 2022

-The ability to mobilise talent around the world is essential to the growth and expansion strategy of companies.
+The ability to mobilise talent worldwide is essential to companies' growth and expansion strategy.

-As markets continue to become more globalised and enterprises expand their reach beyond borders, they are faced with various decisions on how to manage their global workforce.
+As markets continue to become more globalised and enterprises expand their reach beyond borders, they face various decisions on managing their global workforce.

 Some of the questions that arise might include:

-• How do you plan to hire employees in your potential host countries?
+• How do you plan to hire foreign employees in your potential host countries?

 • Do you hire domestically and transition your new employees to your overseas locations?
-Or would it be best to hire local professionals who are already based in these cities?
+Or would it be best to hire local professionals already based in these cities?

-• Is there a key location that requires an urgent deployment of talent?
+• Is there a critical location that requires an urgent deployment of talent?

 • Will you or your employees have to travel between your different locations?
 How often will this need to be done?

-• Will this make them liable for a variety of in-country taxes and put your company at risk of a PE?
+• Will this make them liable for various in-country taxes and put your company at risk of a PE?

-In the face of global business operations, the goal of any business leader is to ensure smooth employee governance as the company moves toward achieving its goals for international growth.
+Any business leader's goal in global business operations is to ensure smooth employee governance as the company moves toward achieving its goals for international growth.

-Under many of these circumstances, a global employment company (GEC) can help businesses meet their various objectives.
+Under many circumstances, a global employment company (GEC) can help your multinational company meet various objectives.

-A GEC - also referred to as a global employment organisation (GEO) - is a separate legal entity that is set up to provide a host of different employment functions for a client company for a fee.
-These services often entail matters relating to compensation, taxes, benefits and immigration.
+A GEC is a separate legal entity that is set up to provide a host of different employment functions for a client company for a fee.
+These services often entail matters relating to compensation, employment taxes, benefits and immigration.

-In many cases, the GEC will appear as the legal employer of record (EOR) for the international mobile employees (IMEs) of the client who is relocated to or must travel frequently to the foreign subsidiaries or entities that belong to the client company.
+In many cases, the GEC will appear as the legal Employer of Record (EOR) for the international mobile employees (IMEs) of the client who is relocated to or must travel frequently to foreign subsidiaries or entities that belong to the client company.
 Some of the ways in which a GEC can operate include:

 • Appearing as the permanent legal employer for IMEs

-• Functioning as the payroll company for the IMEs
+• Functioning as the payroll services company for the IMEs

 • Appearing as the temporary legal employer for IMEs